-New Yorks motor oil complaints stemmed from an investigation that ran from March to July 2016, when undercover investigators from James office visited a number of Dollars Generals looking for expired over the counter medication.
-The investigators also found motors oils designated obsolete by API.
+New York’s motor oil complaints stemmed from an investigation that ran from March to July 2016, when undercover investigators from James office visited a number of Dollars General stores, looking for expired over the counter medication.
+The investigators also found motor oils designated obsolete by API.

 While not admitting that it violated any laws, Dollar General said it took immediate action to resolve the situation.

 The company did not respond to questions from Lube Report but in a statement to CNBC said, We continue to believe that the DG-branded motor oil products at issue meet both the company’s standards for quality and value, but also all applicable federal and state labeling, marketing and placement requirements where they are sold.